Do Golden Retrievers need grooming?

 Conclusion

-If you love your Golden Retriever and want to do all you can to keep them looking and feeling their best, it is definitely worth the effort.
-It’s part of the commitment of being a dog owner, and when you look at how endearing, and loyal the dogs are, it’s hard not to feel that grooming is more than justified.
+It is worth the effort if you love your Golden Retriever and want to do all you can to keep them looking and feeling their best.
+Grooming is part of the commitment of being a dog owner, and when you look at how endearing and loyal the dogs are, it’s hard not to feel that it is more than justified.